Quick and easy access to recreational privileges in Iowa, including hunting, fishing, and specialty licenses:

 50 pounds, 6 ounces - Spirit Lake, Dickinson County, September August 2000 - Kevin Cardwell, Spirit Lake, Iowa

-the musky has been called the fish of 10,000 casts, be patient and use BIG lures
+The musky has been called the fish of 10,000 casts, be patient and use BIG lures.

 In 1960, the first purebred musky were stocked into Iowa waters.
 Fry were obtained from Wisconsin, reared at the Decorah trout hatchery, and 40 fish each were stocked into Clear Lake and West Lake Okoboji.
-The program has continued since that time with annual plantings of about 5,000 fish, 6 to 10 inches in length, into Clear Lake, West Lake Okoboji and Big Spirit Lake.
-Musky were also introduced into Big Creek Lake and Rathbun Lake in the 1970`s, but the practice was discontinued after two or three years in favor of hybrid musky.
+The program has continued since that time with annual stockings of about 5,000 fish, 6 to 10 inches in length, into Clear Lake, West Lake Okoboji and Big Spirit Lake.
+Musky were also introduced into Big Creek Lake and Rathbun Lake in the 1970`s, but the practice was stopped after two or three years in favor of hybrid musky.

 Some fishermen have termed musky the fish of 1,000 casts.
 Musky are world famous for their difficulty to hook and successfully land.
-Adjectives such as "exciting" and "super fantastic" are often used to describe the musky experience.

 Only a few bodies of water in Iowa are suitable for the development and continuation of a successful musky program.
 The fishery, therefore, will remain very limited in our state, but where it is present it will continue to capture the very heart and soul of those fishermen purist looking for a truly memorable fishing experience.